Chronic recurrent pancreatitis is most often observed with. Modern view of chronic recurrent aphthous stomatitis

 Therapy

-In severe forms of chronic pancreatitis, it is necessary to prescribe Somatostatin or Octreocid.
-These artificial hormones inhibit the pancreas.
+In severe forms of chronic pancreatitis, Somatostatin or Octreotsid must be prescribed.
+These artificial hormones inhibit the functioning of the pancreas.
 However, drugs can only be administered in a hospital during an exacerbation.

 Acute and chronic pancreatitis: characteristics of the disease and causes of occurrence